alexliu0121/alexliu0121/README.md

 - 👋 Hi, I’m @alexliu0121
-- 👀 I’m interested in coding, guitar.
-New to DL fields :)
+- 👀 I’m interested in coding, guitar, NLP, DL and ML.
-- 🌱 I’m currently learning in National University of Kaohsiung
+- 🌱 I’m currently pursuing my Master's Degree in UCSC
-- 📫 How to reach me, email:a1073311@mail.nuk.edu.tw
+- 📫 How to reach me, email: alexliu0121@gmail.com

 <!---
 alexliu0121/alexliu0121 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.